lkndl/ab12phylo/README.md

 ```

+#### RegEx
+If you provide wellsplates mappings, AB12PHYLO will parse plate number, gene name and the sequencer's isolate coordinates from the `.ab1` filename with a RegEx and fetch the user-defined ID from the corresponding `.csv` look-up table.
+To use your own, please consult `--help` and try out your RegEx [here](https://regex101.com/r/Yulwlf/1).

 #### BLAST+ Database
 Sometimes, this pipeline might run headless on a server.
 To keep it from running head-first in a firewall when it attempts to update its BLAST+ database via FTP, please pre-supply an unzipped, ready-to-use BLAST+ database via `-dbpath` (and `-db` name).
 Find databases on the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/db/).